jrussell25/CS205-ADMM/README.md

 # Dirtributed ADMM

-In order to discuss distributed implementation of ADMM, we start with introducing two optimization schemes, known as dual Ascent and augmented Lagrangian, as the fundations to ADMM.
+In order to discuss distributed implementation of ADMM, we start with introducing the preliminaries: Dual Ascent, Dual Decomposition and augmented Lagrangian, as the fundations to ADMM.

 ## Dual Ascent